Quincy political family

 The Quincy family /ˈkwɪnzi/ was a prominent political family in Massachusetts from the mid-17th century through to the early 20th century.
 It is connected to the Adams political family through Abigail Adams.

 The family estate was in Mount Wollaston, first independent, then part of Braintree, Massachusetts, and now the city of Quincy.
 The remaining pieces of the Quincy homestead are the Josiah Quincy House and the Dorothy Quincy Homestead, after the land was broken up into building lots called Wollaston Park in the 19th century and the Josiah Quincy Mansion was demolished in 1969.

 The names of President John Quincy Adams, several American towns, USS Quincy, Quincy House at Harvard, Quincy House in Washington, D.C., and Quincy Market in Boston are among the legacies of the Quincy family name.

+History

+The first recorded Quincy sailed with William the Conqueror across the English Channel from Normandy in 1066 to crush the English forces at the Battle of Hastings.
+In 1215, Saer de Quincy, Earl of Winchester, rode to Runnymede, one of the barons who forced King John of England to sign the Magna Carta, which guaranteed English freeman the right to trial by jury.